yoshi3689/discourse-side-important-links/README.md

 # Modified Discourse Top Contributors Sidebar

-A theme component for adding top-contributors in Discourse.
+A theme component for adding side-nav-important-links in Discourse.